flokoe/bash-hackers-wiki/docs/snipplets/awkcsv.md

   -------- -----------------------------------------------

-You can tune these delimiters if you have other needs (for example if you don\'t have a space after the commas).
+You can tune these delimiters if you have other needs (for example if you don't have a space after the commas).

 Test: